manikanta5557/autolms/README.txt

 hello peeps!
-Here is my intresting application that makes you join class on one-click. go download autolms.exe
+Here is my intresting application that makes you join class on one-click everyday without turning your pc on.

-INSTRUCTIONS:
-1> enter your LMS credentails in the GUI login page at the startup.
-2> click the button below of your batch
-Boom! you will join the class if it some class is active at the moment
+Just create an account on Heroku then deploy the above python files, then All set for your autolmsBot.

+Please change Lms User name and Password as well.

-Under development,stay tuned for more updates! happy to hear any bugs and issues from your side!
+Under development,stay tuned for more updates!

+happy to hear any bugs and issues from your side!